volcra/hash/README.md

 # \#Hash

-Hash is Web Development tool for static resources.
-Resources like Less Styles Sheets and CoffeeScript files.
+Hash is a set of Web Development tools.
 It will integrate such tools into one suite, capable of installing and updating the tools as plugins or commands.

 ## Getting Started